Where are you located?

 How long is a typical session?

 My sessions run for one and one-half hours.
 I don’t do just “talk therapy.”
-Most of my clients need and benefit from more than that.
+Most of my clients need and benefit from more than the standard “therapeutic” session, often set by insurance companies at 45 minutes or less.
 The extra time is important to address your needs and maintain emotional safety.

 How long will I be in therapy?